kgrid-objects/cpic-collection/docs/readme.md

 CPIC KOs are individually available for access and deployment.

 The collection of CPIC KOs can also be easily deployed through [CPIC Kit](https://demo.kgrid.org/cpic-kit/).
 The kit packages Activator, Library and CPIC Demo Site.
-The kit is designed as a personnel CPIC Knowledge Grid used to explore the capablities of KGrid and CPIC Knowlege Objects.
+The kit is designed as a personnel CPIC Knowledge Grid used to explore the capabilities of KGrid and CPIC Knowledge Objects.

 To try the CPIC KOs:
 - Click on the gene or drug from the KO list.
 The link will open the KO page in the library.